christian8p/TwitterArchive/README.md

 # Introduction

-This script will access your publicly available Twitter stream and create a text file with all the past tweets.
+This script will access your publicly available Twitter stream and create a text file with all the past tweets in JSON format.

 The Twitter API currently limits access to a maximum of 3200 tweets in your timeline.
 Hence if you have tweeted more often than that, you will not be able